 It’s so important that you keep learning in this industry so you can grow your travel blog to its full potential.
 That is why I want to announce a new project that I have been developing over the past year!

-My blogging course is an in-depth master class on not only how to create a blog but how to do it in 2020 and to grow it to start earning that cash baby!
+My blogging program is an in-depth course on how to grow your travel blog to start earning that cash baby!
 Let’s take your blog to the next level and learn how to monetize it!

 You will learn my Flourish Framework and other methods on how to streamline and grow your blog.

 There are several courses on the market already but most of them are developed by travel bloggers who have had early success and use old ways.
-And yes, I have been in the industry for 8 years, but I also launched another website which I have been monitoring and testing my formula on.
-With that information and the 8 years of expertise, I am confident that I can give you the ultimate formula to creating a travel blog that’s successful in 2020, and start to make an income off it by using my blueprint.
+And yes, I have been in the industry for 10 years, but I also launched another website which I have been monitoring and testing my formula on.
+With that information and the 9 years of expertise, I am confident that I can give you the ultimate formula to creating a travel blog that’s successful in 2021, and start to make an income off it by using my RENEW METHOD.

-If you’re a new or struggling travel blogger, then I would love for you to join the waiting list for my 2020 online Masterclass.
+If you’re a new or struggling travel blogger, then I would love for you to join THE BLOG MACHINE.

-Make sure you sign up above to be put on the waiting list.
-I will ONLY be accepting 5-10 people for the first masterclass which will start in January 2020.
+Make sure you sign up above.
 Are you ready to take it to the next step?
 Are you ready to commit?
-If it’s a yes, then leave your email address and I will contact you soon.
+If it’s a yes, then click above and let’s get to work creating your travel blog!

 15. Connect with others

-I hope this article has given you some tools and confidence to start a blog.
-Remember if you would like to join my 2020 Masterclass and learn my exact methods and Flourish Framework then sign up to my waiting list.
+I hope this article has given you some tools and confidence in creating a travel blog.
+Remember if you would like to join the program and learn my RENEW method and Flourish Framework then sign up here.